Can Cats Eat Chocolate? A Guide on This Toxic Treat

 Caffeine and theobromine both cause negative effects on your cat’s heart, increasing blood pressure and heart rate.
 This can be dangerous when cats eat chocolate, especially for those of a smaller size and with chronic conditions.

-One possible complication is arrhythmias, which involves irregular heartbeats that can cause serious issues.
-These irregular heartbeats stem from the heart’s chambers beating out of sync, which hinders blood from flowing properly to the vital organs.
+One possible complication is arrhythmias.
+These are irregular heartbeats that can cause serious issues.
+Because the heartbeats are irregular and out of sync, blood flow to other vital organs will be impaired.

 Restlessness and Hyperactivity

 Chocolate contains caffeine, a compound that makes cats active and restless.
-When cats eat chocolate, this behavior directly disrupts their normal routine and can hinder them from sleeping at night.
-The added energy will also make them want to roam around more and put themselves in danger, especially if they do decide to go outdoors.
+This is bad for cats as it can disrupt their normal routines and prevent them from sleeping.
+The added energy will also make them want to go outside or display destructive behaviors.

 Tremors and Seizures